 Isoleucine promotes muscle recovery, regulates blood sugar levels, stimulates growth hormone release, plays a role in wound healing, assists in the formation of hemoglobin and is strongly involved in the formation of blood clots.

 Valine produces energy when your body is under severe stress, such as trauma, surgery, liver failure, infection, fever, starvation and when doing resistance training like weight lifting.
 Similar to the rest of BCAAs, valine is metabolized mainly by muscles and is involved in their preservation and construction.

 BCAAs Unique Metabolism – Pushing the Energy Buttons

-BCAAs also help maintain and repair muscles and tendons after exercise, injury, chronic illness, and even surgery because in combination, leucine, isoleucine and valine are involved in production of collagen and maintenance of connective tissue.
-They have shown to stimulate production of insulin, the main function of which is to allow circulating blood sugar to be taken up by the muscle cells and used as a source of energy.
+BCAAs also help maintain and repair muscles and tendons after exercise, injury, chronic illness, and even surgery because in combination, leucine, isoleucine and valine are involved in the production of collagen and maintenance of connective tissues.
+They have shown to stimulate the production of insulin, the main function of which is to allow circulating blood sugar to be taken up by the muscle cells and used as a source of energy.
 In other words, the insulin production induced by BCAAs helps muscle cells to take up other amino acids and use these for constructive purposes.

 Safety of BCAAs

 There are mixed reviews regarding the safety of taking BCAA orally.
 It is probably safe when used appropriately and short term.
 Side effects include an increase in plasma and muscle accumulation of ammonia, which itself can contribute to fatigue, temporary loss of motor coordination and compromised muscle and brain function.
-Dietary use of BCAAs in alcoholics has been associated with hepatic encephalopathy.
+Dietary use of BCAAs in alcoholics has also been associated with hepatic encephalopathy.